Print

 Description

 A cone 6 stoneware, the speckled version of M340.
-Regular M340 is boring beside this!
+Cartons of this are stamped “M340S REV”.

 • Less vitreous than M340 to enable bloat-free ware at cone 6 (with a margin to cone 7).